 These are the second generation, more intelligent smart meters that are not tied to any one supplier.
 They send data through the Wide Area Network (WAN).
 This is a closed and encrypted network that’s not connected to the internet.
 It communicates directly with the Data Collection Company (DCC) that the government set up for this specific purpose.
 As your data is encrypted, the DCC can’t see it.
 All they can do is to pass it on to your supplier.
 If you decide to switch, the DCC can then share your data with your new supplier, meaning you don’t have to send manual meter readings.
 Most importantly, your smart meter will stay smart with your new supplier.

-What to do if you have a SMETS1 meter
+If you have a SMETS1 meter

 Benefits of smart meters

-With the SMETS2 meters rollout, different suppliers can access your energy use data more easily.
+With the SMETS2 meters rollout, different suppliers can access your energy consumption data more easily.
 The DCC hold the data, but they can’t read it because it’s encrypted.
 However, they can share it with suppliers when you’ve given your permission.
 For example, if you decide to switch energy suppliers, the DCC can share your data with your new chosen supplier.
 You won’t have to send any meter reads and you can switch more quickly.

 Smart meters are an important step forward towards the UK smart grid and they’re free.
 The existing charges in your electricity bill cover the cost, in the same way as they pay for non-smart meters.

 It takes about 60 minutes to install a smart meter and you’ll need to switch your electricity off for around 45 minutes.
 Someone must be on site to meet the engineer when they arrive and make sure the access is clear to avoid any delays in installing your smart meter.
 But that’s it.

 Find out more about installing smart meters for your business, so you can start saving time and money.